 Rheumatic complications in cancer treatment

-- After chemotherapy may joints- and muscle aches with stiffness mostly in the morning occur.
+- After chemotherapy may not be joints- and muscle aches with stiffness mostly in the morning occur.
 Symptoms usually go over by themselves during the first year.
 Treatment of symptoms with NSAIDs (Ibux, Voltaren and others) can help

 - Aromatase inhibitors which is used as part of the treatment by hormone receptor positive breast cancer may cause joint pain